Emigration New Zealand

 Intergate Emigration has not one but three licensed immigration advisors to assist you with your visa application from start to finish.
 This includes explaining how the points system work and calculating your New Zealand points score.

-All you have to do to get started is book an initial immigration consultation.
+All you have to do to get started is book a consultation call.
 During this consultation, our licensed immigration advisor will take you through the immigration process and how we can assist you.
 You’ll also have the opportunity to ask any questions you may have.

 What are you waiting for?
 Contact us today to get the ball rolling!